 Class camps form an integral part of the curriculum.

-In Years 1 to 3, camps are primarily a time of social interaction on a 24 hour/day basis where the children learn to live with and care for each other, with an emphasis on observing the natural world from which their lessons are drawn.
+In Class 1 to 3, camps are primarily a time of social interaction on a 24 hour/day basis where the children learn to live with and care for each other, with an emphasis on observing the natural world from which their lessons are drawn.

 Each camp will have a different focus, depending on the age and maturity of the students, including physical challenges, opportunities to develop self confidence and self reliance, group awareness and responsibility and self knowledge.

 Some camps make possible a wider range of sporting activities such as canoeing, skiing, scuba diving and hiking.

 This section is under construction and will be completed shorlty.